LiaHiscock/pepc-install/README.md

 ### Are iframes supported?

 Currently, this is restricted to top level browsing contexts for security purposes.
-Same origin iframes are unlikely to pose a risk, and may be supported in the future.
+Same origin iframes are unlikely to pose a risk and may be supported in the future.

 ### How does it behave in sandboxed contexts?